prasunanand/prasunanand.github.io/_posts/2017-07-25-gsoc17-calling-d-from-ruby-for-gpu-computing.markdown

 run it with `DMD`.

-The error I encountered are:
+The error I encountered is:

 1. Error with ld :
 ```bash